 Audi's barrage of performance and enthusiast models isn't stopping anytime soon.

-On Monday, the automaker announced that the 2020 Audi SQ7 and SQ8 will arrive in the U.S. in spring 2020.
+On Wednesday, the automaker announced prices for the 2020 Audi SQ7 will start from $85,795 when the three-row crossover SUV arrives in the U.S. in spring.

-Under their hoods is a twin-turbo 4.0-liter V-8 with 500 horsepower and 568 pound-feet of torque.
-For anyone keeping track—likely all of you—that's down 92 hp and 22 lb-ft of torque from the same powerplant in the 2020 RS Q8.
+Under the hood will reside a twin-turbo 4.0-liter V-8 with 500 horsepower and 568 pound-feet of torque.
+That's down 92 hp and 22 lb-ft of torque from the same powerplant in the 2020 RS Q8.
 Power will go to all four wheels via an 8-speed automatic transmission.

-These two large crossover SUVs aren't slow.
-Audi said both of its latest S models will sprint from 0 to 60 mph in 4.3 seconds on the way to an electronically limited 155 mph top speed.
+This three-row crossover SUV isn't slow.
+Audi said its latest S models will sprint from 0 to 60 mph in 4.3 seconds on the way to an electronically limited 155 mph top speed.

-The automaker's all-wheel-drive system will feature a rear sport differential and a 40/60 torque split under normal conditions, but it can send up to 80 percent of the power to the rear axle while shifting power side to side in the rear.
+The automaker's all-wheel-drive system will feature a 40/60 torque split under normal conditions, but it can send up to 80 percent of the power to the rear axle.
+A sport rear differential will shift power side to side in the rear.

 2020 Audi SQ8